antarcticrainforest/tintX/README.md

 # Tint (Tint is not TITAN) tracking algorithm for any kind of input data

-This source code is python the implementation of a tracking algorithm that has been developed by a team of researchers at Monash University.
+This source code is python the implementation of a tracking algorithm that has been developed by a team of researchers at Monash University [Raut et al. 2020](http://dx.doi.org/10.1175/JAMC-D-20-0119.1).
 The original version of the tracking framework is designed to only work with radar-data.
-The aim of TintV2 is the application of the algorithm to arbitrary binary data.
+The aim of this code stack is the application of the algorithm to arbitrary binary data.

 ## Pre-requesites